-If your child is absent from school for illness or other reasons, please notify the main office attendance line at 952-881-8160 and the teacher by email or Talking Points.
+If your child is absent from school for illness or other reasons, please notify the main office attendance line at 952-881-8160 and the teacher.
 If a child exhibits any of the above symptoms while at Nativity Preschool, a parent will be called to pick up the child.
 The child will be isolated from the other children in the nurse's office until the parent arrives.